PAINTING IN 58 NATIONAL PARKS IN 58 MONTHS

 Get out of the car and walk into the landscape.

 This seems obvious, but the effect of doing just that has been profound.
-After spending thousands of miles viewing the landscape from an automobile, this idea, to get out of the car, to walk into and be in the landscape, to really see and know it, is at the heart of my work as an artist... because I seek a direct relationship with the landscape through painting it.
+After spending thousands of miles viewing the landscape from an automobile, this idea, to get out of the car, to walk into and be in the landscape - to see it, hear it, feel it and know it - is at the heart of my work as an artist.
+I seek a direct relationship with the landscape through painting it.

 I invite you to follow this project here on www.58in58.com.
-I now have posted a schedule of my painting trips, images of paintings, and have added journal entries of news and notes from this adventure.
-I invite anyone who would like, to join me for a day or for a week, to camp, hike, write, paint along side me, or to paint with me as a student.
+I have posted an updated schedule of my painting trips, images of paintings, and have added journal entries of news and notes from this adventure.
+I invite anyone who would like, to join me for a day or for a week, to camp, hike, write, paint along side me.
 The experience will be made richer by your companionship and commentary, and I look forward to staying in touch with you a long the way.